Melanzy78/Melanzy78/README.md

 ###  linguist in c++
-tryna be a fullstack frontend developer looking forward to collaborate in projects
+ a fullstack frontend developer looking forward to collaborate in projects
-React ,Django ,typescript
+React ,Django ,typescript,Css ,html
 <!--
 **Melanzy78/Melanzy78** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.